Higher Education & Careers

 - The opportunity to network, make contacts, enhance your CV with skills and a reference for your UCAS application.

 Further information about Year 12 work experience will be sent directly to students and parents.
+We are using a new system this year so please do not use any old work experience forms - thank you.

 Year 13 is a busy time academically for the students, however, Innervate Careers appointments are available to students still looking for advice.
 We also hold workshops that include interview techniques and UCAS workshops with tutors.